kuzzleio/kuzzle/doc/2/guides/introduction/1-what-is-kuzzle/index.md

 It is used to manage its data and the user permissions system.

-As it is a single-page application (SPA), no data related to your Kuzzle instances will pass through our servers, so you can use the online version available at [http://console.kuzzle.io](http://console.kuzzle.io).
+As it is a single-page application (SPA), no data related to your Kuzzle application will pass through our servers, so you can use the online version available at [http://console.kuzzle.io](http://console.kuzzle.io).

 ### SDKs